 \section{Introduction}

 Natural language generation (NLG) has seen rapid progress in the past few years due to advancements in the field of large language models (LLMs) \cite{lewis-etal-2020-bart, liu-etal-2020-multilingual-denoising, dabre-etal-2022-indicbart, scao2022bloom}.
-Although initial research had focused on high-resource languages, recently the focus has shifted to middle-resource and low-resource poor languages.
-In the context of neural machine translation (NMT), one of the core research topics is on massively multilingual models supporting numerous translation directions \citet{costa2022no}, which cover around 200 languages (40K directions).
-While this is commendable, to make NMT truly inclusive, it is important that various design choices in the NMT lifecycle are evaluated for low-resource languages and not simply transferred and adapted from English.
-One such important choice is that of the correct evaluation metric to be used for evaluating NMT systems.
+Although initial research had focused on high-resource languages, recently the focus has shifted to middle-resource and low-resource languages.
+In the context of machine translation (MT), there is increasing interest in building massively multilingual models supporting numerous translation directions.
+For example, \citet{costa2022no} release a model which supports around 200 languages (40K directions).
+While this is commendable, to make MT truly inclusive, it is important that various design choices in the MT life-cycle are evaluated for low-resource languages and not simply transferred and adapted from English.
+One such important choice is of the correct evaluation metric to be used for evaluating MT systems.